cooperrc/engineering-dynamics/_sources/syllabus.md

 **Weekly Time Commitment**

-You should expect to dedicate between 25 - 32 hours a week to this course.
+You should expect to dedicate between 6 - 10 hours a week to this course.
 This expectation is based on the various course activities, assignments, and assessments and the University of Connecticut's policy regarding credit hours.
 More information related to hours per week per credit can be accessed at the [*Online Student website*](https://onlinestudent.uconn.edu/learn-more/#collapsepanel-269-1-0-07).

 This course requires *lots of practice*.
-You should set aside 5-6 hours per day (assuming a 5-day work-week) to write out example problems from the textbook, try homework problems, and revise answers.
-This is the best way to prepare for quizzes.
+You should set aside 1-2 hours per week to write out example problems from the textbook, try homework problems, and revise answers.
+This is the best way to learn and understand the material.

 ### Student Authentication and Verification